 Step 6: Build a stand

-I didn’t take detailed pictures of how I built my stand but I wanted my Santa Stop Here Sign to come apart for easier storage.
+I didn’t take detailed pictures of how I built my stand but I wanted my Santa Stop Here welcome sign to come apart for easier storage.

 There are a few different ways you can make a stand, or you can use a bucket with some rocks to prop it up.
 Here’s the basic instructions for how I built mine.

-- Cut two pieces of 1×4 triple the width of the pole.
+- Cut two pieces of 1×4″ board triple the width of the pole.
+These will be used on the outside of the stand.

-- Cut two more pieces of 1×4 a blade with narrower than width of the pole.
+- Cut two more pieces of 1×4″ slightly narrower than width of the pole.
+These will be sandwiched between the other two boards.

-- Glue and screw or brad nail the two small pieces to one of the wider pieces (see below).
+- Glue and screw or brad nail the two small pieces to one of the wider pieces as shown below.

-- Add two small pieces of wood shim or similar between the two smaller pieces and the final wider piece.
-This will ensure that your Santa sign pole can easily slip into the base.
+- Add two small pieces of wood shims or similar between the two smaller pieces and the second wide piece.
+This will ensure that the pole for the Santa sign can easily slip into the base.

 You can add a little embellishing to the fan blades.
-A friend suggested adding some fake snow, which might have worked but over time and storage it might start to look ragged so I skipped it.
+A friend suggested adding some fake snow, which might have worked but over time in and out of storage it might start to look ragged so I skipped it.

 Instead I added some simple white dashes with craft paint around the edges and it was just the finishing touch it needed.